pantheon-systems/documentation/source/content/autopilot.md

 ### Does Autopilot work with Composer?

-Yes, Autopilot is fully compatible with Pantheon's [Integrated Composer](/integrated-composer) feature.
+Yes.
+Autopilot is fully compatible with Pantheon's [Integrated Composer](/integrated-composer) feature.

 ### Does Autopilot automatically deploy changes to the Live environment?